ReckoningHero/MainWebSite/README.md

 This project is licensed under the [GNU General Public License v3.0](LICENSE).
 Please refrain from using any personal information or content without proper permission.

-## Contact

-If you would like to get in touch with me, you can reach me via email at [Mymail](mailto:danieljebarson21@gmail.com).
-You can also find more information about me and my work on my [LinkedIn](https://www.linkedin.com/in/daniel-jebarson-k-a727a822a) profile.

-Thank you for visiting my portfolio website!
-I hope you find it informative and engaging.